brostrend/linux.brostrend.com/supported-distributions.md

 - [Raspberry Pi OS](https://www.raspberrypi.org) and its derivatives with the same kernel.

-### A non-exhaustive list of distributions that our drivers do NOT support is:
+### A non-exhaustive list of distributions that our drivers do NOT support is

 [ALT Linux](http://en.altlinux.org), [antiX Linux](https://antixlinux.com),
 [Arch Linux](https://archlinux.org), [Arco Linux](https://arcolinux.com),